tony-reddington/greengardens/README.md

     * Users are displayed with a Sweetify message and a checkout success page upon completing an order.
 7. to provide a blog with gardening tips and tricks.
     * The blog is easily accessible within the navbar.

+### Testing
+    * All code was run to flake 8 and all issues resolves
+    * All pages were tested extensively across multiple devices by friends and family that raised issues such as button text alignment, update button not working, delete button crashing the site.
+All issues were founds and resolved.
+    * [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/) - All CSS test validated and passed
+    * [JSHint](https://jshint.com/) - Javascript test validated and passed
+    * [W3C Markup validator](https://validator.w3.org/) - HTML test validated and passed

+### Bugs
+    * Problem - The sqlite database was out of sync and wouldn't allow migrations
+    * Resolution - The database was deleted and environment reloaded allowing for all migrations to be run again.

+    * Problem - Fixtures wouldn't load
+    * Resolution - There were small errors in the created fixtures but all were found and corrected.

+### Unresolved Issues
+The mega menu on smaller screen pushes down the text and causes issues for some iphone users.

 ## Deployment